beznosd/brainacadgroup/README.md

-This our remote repository.
+<h1>This our remote repository.</h1>

+1. Create remote branch on github
-Create remote branch, make local branch, which will track remote
+2. Create local branch, which will track remote

 Do this by comand
 :~$ git checkout -b serverfix origin/your_branch_name

 your_branch_name replace with the name of your branch

-That's all, now you can start work in your branch and do pushes with this comand
+4. Upload you code with next comand

 :~$ git push origin your_branch_name

+5. Don't forget to commit changes until doing push

 Congratulation, you are ready to get started!!!